Part #2 looks more specifically at the Downtown area of the 3-Cs.

 Here are the tracts I considered to be the Greater Downtown area for each city.

 Cincinnati: 2, 7, 9, 10, 11, 263, 264, 265, 268

 Cleveland: 1033, 1036, 1042, 1071, 1077, 1078, 1082, 1083, 1084

 Columbus: 21, 22, 29, 30, 32, 36, 38, 40, 42, 52, 53, 57

-Cincinnati reached it’s lowest population for the past 60 years for this area in 2010, but just barely.
-It grew slightly since 2010.
+Cincinnati reached it’s lowest population for the past 60 years for this area in 2000 and has grown since.
 Cleveland’s greater downtown had bottomed out in 1990 and had the fasted growth during the 2000s, although that seems to have slowed some since 2010.
 Columbus managed to maintain the highest population in its greater downtown, bottomed out in 2000 and has grown since.
-However, not nearly as fast as in Cleveland.

 All this shows is that the Downtown, and the surrounding areas, are seeing a resurgence in the 3-Cs for the most part.